altgans/altgans.github.io/src/posts/linux-setup.md

   - Krita
 - see if I can remove manjaro-sway-settings, etc

+RANDOM TODO I like the website style of <https://shinglyu.com/web/2024/09/17/my-wayland-adventure.html>

 ## Network

 - Tailscale to connect to my Synology NAS and to troubleshoot my family?